linonetwo/hyper-visual/README.md

 ## Reference

 This project is heavily inspired by [hyper-history](https://github.com/garyxuehong/hyper-history)'s implementation and [autoJump](https://github.com/wting/autojump)'s concept.
+And I found that [xiki hub](https://www.kickstarter.com/projects/xiki/xikihub-the-social-command-line) have a similar vision.

 And I also read code from these projects: